Geometric Structures Induced by Deformations of the Legendre Transform: Conclusions

-The results presented here establish a first step in uncovering the consequences of the relationship between generalized Legendre transforms and curved statistical manifolds have for physical systems.
-We hope that this investigation may foster future work on these important implications, which may reveal other hidden threads connecting seemingly dissimilar approaches --- such as the one revealed here relating non-Shannon entropies and non-cannonical coordinates.
-Such investigations may lead towards a principled and unified understanding of physical systems that are not well-described by traditional approaches, providing solid foundations to support and guide some of today's effective but ad-hoc procedures of analysis.
+The results presented here establish a first step in uncovering the consequences that the relationship between generalized Legendre transforms and curved statistical manifolds have for physical systems.
+We hope that this investigation may foster future work on these important implications, which may reveal other hidden threads connecting seemingly dissimilar approaches, such as the one revealed here relating non-Shannon entropies and non-canonical coordinates.
+Such investigations may lead towards a principled and unified understanding of physical systems that are not well-described by traditional approaches, providing solid foundations to support and guide some of today's effective but ad hoc procedures of analysis.

+\acknowledgments{P.A.M. acknowledges support by JSPS KAKENHI Grant Number 23K168550001.
+J.K. acknowledges support by the Austrian Science Fund (FWF) project No. P 34994.
+F.R. was supported by the Fellowship Programme of the Institute of Cultural and Creative Industries of the University of Kent.}